 The MRCT Center encourages broad dissemination of this Toolkit along with the Guidance Document.
-The MRCT Center appreciates feedback and additional contributions (addressed to admin@mrctcenter.org) so that we can continuously improve this Toolkit.
-If these materials are used in their entirety or in part, attribution should list the "Return of Results MRCT Toolkit" and version date.
+The MRCT Center appreciates feedback and additional contributions (addressed to MRCT@bwh.harvard.edu) so that we can continuously improve this Toolkit.
+If these materials are used in their entirety or in part, attribution should list the "MRCT Return of Aggregate Results Toolkit" and version date.

-Template for Communication of Study Results
+2. Template for Communication of Study Results